-In 2006, a proposal was written to the Colorado Cancer Coalition and a $9,000 grant was received which was used to: increase the number of support groups to additional locations, develop the web site, print materials for five community health events including the 9Health Fairs, and to bring OCNA’s national “Survivors Teaching Students (STS): Saving Women's Lives®” training program to Denver.
+In 2006, a proposal was written to the Colorado Cancer Coalition and a $9,000 grant was received which was used to: increase the number of support groups to additional locations, develop the website, print materials for five community health events including the 9Health Fairs, and to bring OCNA’s national “Survivors Teaching Students (STS): Saving Women's Lives®” training program to Denver.

-The Colorado Ovarian Cancer Alliance (COCA) was created when an independent ovarian cancer support group, comprised of several determined ovarian cancer survivors and the group's facilitator decided to form a non-profit organization in order to secure continued support and provide awareness and education about ovarian cancer to the community.
+The Colorado Ovarian Cancer Alliance (COCA) was created when an independent ovarian cancer support group, comprised of several determined ovarian cancer survivors and the group's facilitator decided to form a non-profit organization to secure continued support and provide awareness and education about ovarian cancer to the community.
 Papers were submitted for non-profit business incorporation to the Secretary of State in Denver, Colorado on June 16, 2005.

 Jeana Capel-Jones presided as first President of the Board of Directors.

 This original support group became COCA.
-The group received a significant memorial donation from Jim Griesemer and the family of Nicki Stoner to insure the support group, so important to Nicki, continued its services.
-The support group was renamed Nicki’s Circle Ovarian Cancer Support Group in her honor (a suggestion actually made by Sean Patrick of the HERA Foundation).
+The group received a significant memorial donation from Jim Griesemer and the family of Nicki Stoner to ensure the support group, so important to Nicki, continued its services.
+The support group was renamed Nicki’s Circle Ovarian Cancer Support Group in her honor (a suggestion made by Sean Patrick of the HERA Foundation).
 Susan Hess, MA, LPC, one of COCA's founders, and the original group's facilitator, continued to facilitate the support group and still does today.

 Nicki of Nicki’s Circle